Restore-Lab/EMito-Metrix/README.md

 EMito-Metrix plugin was written by Mathieu Vigneau, Emmanuel Doumard and Jean-Philippe Pradère from the RESTORE Institute.

 This section describes installation instructions, detailed instructions for API settings and use, and detailed documentation of morphometrics measurement, graphs and conventional data distributions

+See the Tutorial_EMitoMetrix.docx file for installation instructions and detailed documentation of the plugin